Wincenty Kadłubek: Early life and education

 Little is known about Kadłubek's early life, but we do know he was born around 1160 to parents of elite status.
 Eleventh and Twelfth century Poland was a complicated and turbulent place, shaping Kadłubek's works and life.
 This period of time is characterized by territorial divisions between branches of the Piast family and civil war.

 Kadłubek first studied in Stopnica before he studied at the cathedral school in Kraków.
 It was while at the latter that he studied under Mateusz Cholewa, who encouraged Kadłubek to be sent abroad for further studies.
 He completed his studies in 1185 and returned home where he was ordained to the priesthood before 1189 and served as the provost for the Sandomierz Cathedral; some sources suggest that he served as the principal of the cathedral school in Kraków.
-He studied in France at the college in Paris as well as at the college in Bologna.
+He studied in France at the university of Paris as well as at the university of Bologna.
 Some sources suggest that he met the future Pope Innocent III at Bologna when the two were students and it was further said he once encountered John of Salisbury.

 Kadłubek was considerably educated for the time period.
 He was knowledgeable of medieval and classical literature, spoke Greek, French, and Latin, and had a meticulous knowledge of Roman and Canon law.
 At the time, you could only learn about Roman and Canon law at schools in Paris and Bologna.
 He was the first known Polish lawyer to contribute to Polish legal scholarship.
-Kadłubek's work, the Chronica Polonorum, or the Chronicle of Poles, confirms that he was a lawyer.
-Through the Chronicle of Poles, he was the first Polish person to chronicle Polish history, making him a cardinal source for the early medieval history of Poland.
+Kadłubek's Chronica Polonorum (Chronicle of Poles) confirms he was a lawyer.
+Through this chronicle, he was the first Polish person to chronicle Polish history, making him a cardinal source for the early medieval history of Poland.